Reynolds Family Winery

 The rest is practically a chapter from a romantic novel.
 The first Reynolds Family wines were incredibly well received, as were the succeeding releases.
-Today, Reynolds Family Winery has grown to a comfortable level of 8,000 cases.
+Today, Reynolds Family Winery has grown to a comfortable level of around 7,000 cases.

 Through it all, Steve and Suzie Reynolds have truly enjoyed the experience and path that has lead them to where they are today.
 They have three beautiful children (Cameron, Rebecca, and Sarah), dozens of accolades, medals, and achievements for their wines, and most of all, each other.

-Steve is one of the most sought-after winemakers in the Napa Valley.
+Today, Steve is one of the most sought-after winemakers in Napa Valley.
 He often uses complex and time-consuming winemaking methods for his Reynolds Family wines, and while they are not inexpensive processes, the results speak for themselves.
-Reynolds Family Winery is a true labor of love and we are thrilled to feature one of Steve's celebrated releases with our Platinum Wine Club members.
+Reynolds Family Winery is a true labor of love and we are thrilled to share one of Steve’s celebrated releases with our Platinum Wine Club members.